Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 1. before the image data is streamed using the JPIP server, it has to be aggregated into JPX files;
 1. the JHelioviewer client has to decode the codestreams and interpret the associated information.

-Previously, all those stages involved the proprietary Kakadu software.
-An alternative solution based on the open source OpenJPEG[^openjpeg] library was developed.
-This library is freely available in source code form under a license permitting its modification, thus allowed the addition of the required features.
-Together with `glymur`[^glymur], a Python library that wraps the OpenJPEG library and is able to interpret the JPEG2000 file and codestream formats, the entire server side usage of Kakadu software can be eliminated.
-The ROB SWHV test server currently runs using this alternative software stack, assembled into a package named `hvJP2K`[^hvJP2K], compatible with Python 2.7 or later.

-For the 1st stage, a C program (`fits2img`) together with a set of patches for OpenJPEG can replace the IDL Kakadu implementation.
+For the 1st stage, `fits2img` can replace the IDL Kakadu implementation.
 This C program directly outputs conforming JP2 files with PLT markers, XML boxes and it has the capability of embedding colormaps.

 The Kakadu's `kdu_transcode` program is used in the 2nd stage for transcoding the IDL produced JP2 files without PLT markers and precincts.
-This is an old version, modified to output JP2 files, since the vanilla version of `kdu_transcode` is just a demo application for the Kakadu core system and is not able to produce JP2 files.
-A Python program (`hv_jp2_transcode`) was written to wrap the transcoding process.
-This allows to use an unmodified `kdu_transcode` and thus the Kakadu software on the server can be updated to the latest available.
+This is an old version, modified to output JP2 files, since the vanilla version of `kdu_transcode` is just a demo application for the Kakadu core system and is not able to produce JP2 files. `hv_jp2_transcode` can wrap the transcoding process and allows to use an unmodified `kdu_transcode`.
 It is not yet possible to replace the core functionality of `kdu_transcode`.
-Theoretically, the addition of PLT markers into the JPEG2000 codestream could be implemented on top of `glymur`.

-The 3rd stage (decode JPEG2000 codestreams for the web clients) is replicated by a Python program (`hv_jp2_decode`).
+The 3rd stage (decode JPEG2000 codestreams for the web clients) is replicated by `hv_jp2_decode`.
 This comes at the cost of lower performance, but with little impact for the user experience.

-The 4th stage (aggregate JPEG2000 codestreams into JPX files) is replaced by another Python based program (`hv_jpx_merge`).
+The 4th stage (aggregate JPEG2000 codestreams into JPX files) can be replaced by `hv_jpx_merge`.
 From the point of view of the JHelioviewer user, the client -- server interaction latency and bandwidth dominates the waiting time for the display of the image data.
-Additionally, it is now possible to reconstruct JP2 files out of JPX files with embedded codestreams (`hv_jpx_split`).
+Additionally, `hv_jpx_split` can now possible reconstruct JP2 files out of JPX files with embedded codestreams.
 Assembly and disassembly of JPX files allows JP2 files heterogeneous from the point of view of size, of component definition, number and type, and of colour specification.
 Those tasks involve only manipulations at the byte level structure of the file formats and not the decoding of the codestreams.

-### JPIP server ###

-The `esajpip` server serves the JPEG2000 encoded data to the JHelioviewer client.
-Besides minor tweaks, this software was ported to a CMake build system and to C++11 standard features.
-A long-standing bug observed with streaming colormapped JPEG2000 data was eliminated.

 ## Timeline API ##